Are You a Victim of Wrongful Termination?

 • Having suffered sufficient damages to create a good claim – usually in the form of lost wages

 Contact us today to have your case reviewed at no cost to you.
 If you know someone who is suffering discriminatory treatment at work or has been terminated for one of the reasons listed above, share this link with them.
 We have a team of knowledgeable and experienced attorneys waiting to help you!
-To have your case evaluated, please fill out the form at this link Wrongful Termination Lawsuits – Join Class Actions or call Class Action Jen (Jennifer Malainy) at 772-SUE-THEM.
+To have your case evaluated, please fill out this form at this link or call Class Action Jen (Jennifer Malainy) at 772-SUE-THEM.